Alice Diop: Career

 Diop's first films have been described as "earnest, slightly didactic portraits of marginalized populations".
 Fifteen years after leaving Aulnay-sous-Bois, she returned to film the cultural diversity of the area she grew up in for her first documentary, La Tour du monde (2005).
-In 2011, her documentary La mort de Danton followed an aspiring actor from Aulnay.
+In 2011, her documentary La Mort de Danton followed an aspiring actor from Aulnay.

 In 2016, Diop released two films.
-The first, La permanence (English title "On Call"), takes place in a medical center for refugees in Paris.
-The second documentary that year, Vers la tendress ("Towards Tenderness"), features interviews with four young men talking about masculinity and the difficulty of finding love and intimacy.
+The first, La Permanence (English title: "On Call"), takes place in a medical center for refugees in Paris.
+The second documentary that year, Vers la tendresse ("Towards Tenderness"), features interviews with four young men talking about masculinity and the difficulty of finding love and intimacy.

 Diop's next documentary, Nous ("We"), came out in 2020.
 Centering on suburban life along the RER B rail line outside Paris, it marked a broadening of Diop's subject to a wider breadth of French society.
 Selecting it as a Critic's Pick, The New York Times wrote that the film "points to the impossibility of portraiture itself, whether of a life, a people or a nation".

-Saint Omer, Diop's first feature film, premiered in 2022 at the 79th Venice International Film Festival, where it won the Grand Jury Prize and the Luigi De Laurentiis Award for a Debut Film.
-The film was inspired by the real-life trial (which Diop attended) of Fabienne Kabou, a Senegalese immigrant who abandoned her one-year-old daughter on a beach to die.
-Fascinated by the high-profile case, Diop recalled deciding to make a film about it only by the time of the closing arguments, when she and others in the courtroom were visibly moved.
+Saint Omer, Diop's first feature film, premiered in 2022 at the 79th Venice International Film Festival, where it won the Grand Jury Prize and the Luigi De Laurentiis Award for a debut film.
+The film was inspired by the trial (which Diop attended) of Fabienne Kabou, a Senegalese immigrant who abandoned her one-year-old daughter on a beach to die.
+Fascinated by the high-profile case, Diop recalled deciding to make a film about it during the trial's closing arguments, when she and others in the courtroom were visibly moved.

 The script, co-written with Amrita David and Marie NDiaye, significantly borrows from court transcripts but tells the story through the lens of a courtroom observer (played by Kayije Kagame) analogous to Diop.
 Saint Omer was highly acclaimed; director Céline Sciamma described it as a "cinema poem" akin to Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles (1975).
-A. O. Scott of The New York Times, naming the film a Critic's Pick, called it an "intellectually charged, emotionally wrenching story about the inability of storytelling – literary, legal or cinematic – to do justice to the violence and strangeness of human experience".
+A. O. Scott of The New York Times, naming the film a Critic's Pick, called it an "intellectually charged, emotionally wrenching story about the inability of storytelling—literary, legal or cinematic—to do justice to the violence and strangeness of human experience".
 In 2023, a panel at Slate named Saint Omer one of the 75 best movies by black directors.

+In June 2024, Diop signed a petition addressed to French President Emmanuel Macron demanding France to officially recognize the State of Palestine.